kmodipa/Swifty-Companion/README.md

 #### How to Clone and Run

 - Firstly you will need to clone the project :point_right: `git clone https://github.com/kmodipa/Swifty-Companion.git`.
-- Secondly open your iTerm or terminal and navigae to the first folder in the project directory called `Swifty-Companion`.
+- Secondly open your iTerm or terminal and navigate to the first folder in the project directory called `Swifty-Companion`.
 - Thirdly run the command `pod install` to install the swifty json pod that is required to run the application.
 - and then run `open Swifty-Companion.xcworkspace` to open the project in Xcode.
 - Before you click run :running: in Xcode firstly choose your prefered iphone simulator and then click run :running:.